datatrail-jhu/05_R/scripts/09_help_in_R_script.md

 Now that you've been introduced to the basics of R, we wanted to guide you to some incredibly helpful resources that can help you work through issues when you're trying to write your own R code.

-To access documentation directly within RStudio, you can type a question mark followed by the function, dataset, or object within the R Console directly.
-The output for this documentation will display in the Help window at the bottom-right hand of RStudio.
+To access documentation directly within R Studio, you can type a question mark followed by the function, dataset, or object within the R Console directly.
+The output for this documentation will display in the Help window at the bottom-right hand of R Studio.
 For example, earlier in this course, you were introduced to the function summary in R. If you later can't remember what this function does, but you can remember the function, you can always type question mark summary in your Console.
 This will display in the Help tab.

 In this documentation we see a general description of what the summary function can be used for